 Wired video doorbells use existing doorbell wiring attached to a doorbell transformer and chime box to provide continuous power, so they don’t need to be recharged.
 Most won’t work when the power goes out, but some have small batteries to keep them going for a few minutes in the event of a power outage.
 If you don’t have existing wiring, you can use an AC power adapter (Ring and Nest sell their own; you can also find generic ones).

-Battery-powered doorbells, also known as wireless doorbells (a misnomer, as all video doorbells connect wirelessly to the internet), are powered by a rechargeable battery.
+Battery-powered doorbells, also known as wireless doorbells, are powered by a rechargeable battery.
 Because they don’t have continuous power, they have to wake up first when they detect motion before starting to record.
 This often results in a clip only catching the back of the person’s head as they walk away, which is not super helpful if you’re concerned about porch pirates.
 True wired doorbells don’t have this problem, and most will reliably catch all the action.

 Many doorbells that advertise themselves as wireless and run on a battery can also be hard-wired to your existing doorbell wiring.
 But these are not “true” wired doorbells.
-They aren’t being powered by your home’s electrical power.
+Your home’s electrical power isn’t powering them.
 Instead, in almost all cases (Blink being the only exception), the battery is being “trickle charged” by the power from the doorbell wiring.
 This means that without any extra features, they simply don’t react as quickly as true wired doorbells.
 It’s science, people.

 Aspect ratio is arguably more important than video resolution when it comes to video doorbells.
-This spec tells you what shape of video you will get; whether it’s top-to-bottom or side-to-side, so, whether you’ll see your doorstep and the whole of the visitor, or just a head-and-shoulders shot.
+This spec tells you what shape of video you will get, whether it’s top-to-bottom or side-to-side, whether you’ll see your doorstep and the whole of the visitor or just a head-and-shoulders shot.
 Common aspect ratios include 4:3, 3:4, 16:9, and 1:1.

 Aspect ratios are always written with the horizontal number first.
 If the first number is smaller than the second number, then the image will be taller than it is wide, or “portrait orientation.”
 If the first number is larger than the second (as in 16:9), then the image will be wider than it is tall, or “landscape orientation.”
 If both numbers are the same, as in 1:1, it will be a square view.